kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

 .. tip::

-    Use `vctl status` to check status.
+    Use :code:`vctl status` to check status.
     This is a very useful command to inspect the status of VOLTTRON.